Zerui18/XenLive-Edit/README.md

 Live reloading of XenHTML widget on your iOS device as you edit!

+**XenLive syncs the changes to your device when you save the file.**

+To avoid always manually saving, definitely checkout vscode's `file.autoSave`!
+For instant hot-reloading, set `file.autoSave` to `afterDelay` and `file.autoSaveDelay` to `1`ms!

 # Requirements

 * Only XenHTML v2 and above are supported.